Weakky/prisma-ecommerce/README.md

 All the menus below, `Our categories`, `Our brands`, `Our nicotines rates` and `Our capacities` are respectively data you can configure from the backoffice as `Attributes`, `Brands`, and `Options`.

 All of these properties *must* be categorized, so that they belong under their own categories. (eg: Here, the brands, attributes and options are all different under the `ACCESORIES` menu)

+# Philosophy

+You'll quickly realize that there are no state-management library whatsoever.
+I'm actively militating against the wrong usage of those.
+Although a sweet Redux or MobX could have been used in some places (especially on the RN app), this app also acts as a showcase to promote vanilla React.
+Especially since the new Context API (Although I haven't updated React yet).